Leyton tube station: Planned upgrade and step free access

-According to TfL, the station is severely overcrowded at peak periods, due to the small ticket hall (as a result of the station's location on top of the bridge over the tracks), and the proximity of the ticket barriers to the narrow pavement outside the station.
-In 2011, it was announced the capacity of the station would be increased, in order to cope with the predicted additional users of the station during the 2012 Olympic Games, and to ease the existing congestion.
+According to Transport for London (TfL), the station is severely overcrowded at peak periods, due to the small ticket hall (as a result of the station's location on top of the bridge over the tracks), and the proximity of the ticket barriers to the narrow pavement outside the station.
+TfL noted that during the morning peak, queues to enter the station prevent pedestrians from walking past, and in the evening peak an emergency exit is used to alleviate overcrowding.

+In 2011, it was announced the capacity of the station would be increased, in order to cope with the predicted additional users of the station during the 2012 Olympic Games, and to ease congestion.
 This work would have created a new access to Goodall Road from the westbound platform.
-This work never materialised.
+This work did not take place.

-In 2019, it was announced that Waltham Forest and Transport for London would fund a £18million expansion and upgrade of the station, including step free access.
+In 2019, it was announced that Waltham Forest and TfL planned an expansion and upgrade of the station, including step free access.
 This work will involve construction of a new, larger ticket hall north of the current one, a new footbridge, wider stairs and step free access to both platforms.
-The existing ticket hall building would then be repurposed as a retail unit by TFL Property.
-In 2020, a funding agreement between Waltham Forest and TFL was signed, with works estimated to begin in 2021 – with completion by 2023.
+The existing ticket hall building would then be repurposed as a retail unit by TfL Property.
+In 2020, a funding agreement between Waltham Forest and TfL was signed, with Waltham Forest contributing £9 million towards the project.
+In 2023, it was announced that TfL had been successful in a bid for HM Government Levelling Up funding, with funding of £13.7 million agreed in January 2024.
+Construction work began in February 2025, and is expected to be completed by Spring 2027.

-Services and connections

 Services

-Leyton is between Stratford and Leytonstone stations on the London Underground Central line.
+Leyton station is on the Central line between Stratford to the west and Leytonstone to the east.
 The station is registered under Fare Zone 3, and sits between two adjacent stations assigned to two zones.
 Trains generally operate between West Ruislip and Epping, and between Ealing Broadway and Hainault.

 The typical off-peak services, in trains per hour (tph) is: